-Whether it’s appearing in major motion pictures & popular television shows or blowing the roof off any A list comedy club in the across the country, Jimmy Shubert has built a very impressive resume.
+Whether it’s stealing scenes in major motion pictures or blowing the roof off any comedy club from Hawaii to Halifax, Jimmy Shubert is stand-up comedy’s next breakout star.

-His full contact comedy has led him to headlining The Improv and Comedy Store in Hollywood, as well as the Hilton Hotel in Las Vegas, to his own stand-up special on Comedy Central, with five years on “King of Queens” and several appearances on “Entourage” for good measure.
+His full contact comedy has led him to headlining The Improv and Comedy Store in Hollywood, as well as the Hilton Hotel in Las Vegas in December , 2011, to his own stand-up special on Comedy Central, with five years on “King of Queens” and several appearances on “Entourage” for good measure.

 A veteran of stage and screen, Jimmy is one of the rare triple threats in today’s comedy scene.
 “I like to entertain people in any form under any circumstances,” he says.
 “Whether it’s in a sold-out three thousand seat theater, or in the middle of a war zone in Afghanistan, “my mission is to make ‘em laugh as hard as I can.”

 But Jimmy’s work is not confined to comedy.
 He has aced several dramatic parts as well.
 He’s played everything from a prison guard in a hostage crisis to a murder victim on “Monk,” He’s worked with such marquee names as Brad Pitt, Angelina Jolie, Charlize Theron, Katie Holmes, Robin Williams.
 He says: “One of the great things about working in movies is I get a chance to work with A-list filmmakers.”
 It is another medium that allows you to be creative in a whole other way.

-He recently completed work on two films a short entitled “Wedding Jimmy” & a feature film entitled “Uncle Melvin’s Apartment” which just won best screenplay at the Hoboken Film Festival 2011, it is currently making it’s rounds on the festival circuit, as well as, a feature entitled “Cut Off” starring Faye Dunaway and Malcolm McDowell which was released on DVD.
+He recently completed work on two short films entitled “Wedding Jimmy” & “Uncle Melvin’s Apartment” which just won best screenplay at the Hoboken Film Festival June 2011, it is currently making it’s rounds on the festival circuit, as well as, a feature entitled “Cut Off” starring Faye Dunaway and Malcolm McDowell.

 In September 2007, Jimmy recorded his first half-hour special for Comedy Central at the Hudson Theater in New York City, which received rave reviews and a standing ovation from the discerning New York audience and the Comedy Central Presents plays in heavy rotation on the Network.
 In Addition, He has released two break out comedy albums, “Animal Instincts” and “Pandemonium,” produced by Grammy-winning producer Dan Schlissel, which have both sold incredibly well.
 He has performed all over the United States, Canada, Ireland, Mexico, The Bahamas, Korea and in 2007, he along with Drew Carey, performed for the troops in the Middle East and Afghanistan as part of the “America Supports You” program for the Defense Department and Armed Forces Entertainment.